This post contains affiliate links.

 As a blue cheese itself, the best gorgonzola substitute is another blue cheese.
 Which variety depends upon your taste.
 Here are a few of our favorite gorgonzola substitutes:

-- Cream Cheese and Blue Cheese Blend: If you want a milder option, you can mix cream cheese with a smaller amount of crumbled blue cheese to achieve a creamy texture with a hint of blue cheese flavor.
+• Cream Cheese and Blue Cheese Blend: For a milder option, you can mix cream cheese with a smaller amount of crumbled blue cheese to achieve a creamy texture with a hint of blue cheese flavor.

 If none of these pique your interest, give any of the many other Types of Cheese a try.
 There is a whole world of choices to pick from.

-This wraps up our look at blue cheese vs gorgonzola.
-Since gorgonzola is a variety of blue cheese the difference between gorgonzola cheese and other blue cheese is arguably less than the similarities.
+This wraps up our look at blue cheese vs. gorgonzola.
+Since gorgonzola is a variety of blue cheese, the difference between it and other blue cheese is arguably less than the similarities.
 They are all great, and which you prefer is just a matter of preference and what you are going to pair it with or cook with it!